ropensci/aorsf/cran-comments.md

-This patch release contains a few minor bug fixes.
+This patch release contains a minor update.